saptak/envddext/README.md

 ## Current Limitations

 - **No Resource Editing**: Can create and delete but not modify existing Gateways or HTTPRoutes
-- **No Policy Management**: Security policies, rate limiting, and traffic policies not yet supported
+- **Limited Policy Management**: Advanced rate limiting and traffic policies not yet supported (Basic Auth, CORS, IP Filtering, mTLS supported)
 - **HTTP Only**: Limited to HTTP/HTTPS routing (no TCP, UDP, or gRPC support)
 - **No Advanced Envoy Features**: EnvoyProxy custom resources and patches not supported